Originally posted 2016 - updated 2021:

-My passion is Friction Fire, but I thought I would mention the Fire Steel (aka Ferro rod, see left photo.)
-Not to be confused with the traditional Flint and Steel (see right) where the steel would be struck against flint to create a spark.
-The Ferro rod is made from Ferrocerium which is a man-made metallic material invented in the 20th Century, which is struck against steel.
+The Fire Steel (aka Ferro rod, see left photo) is not to be confused with the traditional Flint and Steel (see right) where the steel would be struck against flint to create a spark.
+The Ferro rod is made from Ferrocerium which is a man-made metallic alloy invented in the 20th Century using rare earth alloys.
+When struck against steel shards of the alloy are scraped off which oxidise at a low temperature, which ignite and get VERY hot (3000 Celsius).
 The traditional Flint and Steel was the prevailing method of lighting fires from the Iron Age until the mid to late 19th Century and even in the early 20th Century; before matches and then lighters became prevalent.
 Before the advent of steel, a variety of iron pyrite or marcasite was used with flint and other stones to produce a spark.

-Please do use common sense when introducing children to fire lighting and teach them about fire safety, and always ensure they are supervised when fire lighting and around fires.
-It is a good idea to have a safe zone around a fire, marked out with sticks.
-Also, the sparks produced from a Ferro Rod are very HOT metal shards and can burn skin and catch things alight (e.g. tents) so children should be supervised when using them.
+Please do use common sense if introducing children to fire lighting with ferro rods.
+The sparks produced from a Ferro Rod are very HOT metal shards and can burn skin and catch things alight (e.g. tents) so children should be supervised when using them.